akhilnukala/Akhils-Personal-Profile-Page/README.md

 ## Objectives
 - HTML
 - CSS
-- Mobile First Design
+- Mobile First Design using MEDIA QUERIES

 This project is a custom web page of a personal profile.
-It demonstrates an understanding of HTML, CSS, and Mobile First design.
+It demonstrates an understanding of HTML, CSS, and Mobile First design using MEDIA QUERIES.